Nishargo/Making-Competitive-Programming-Fun-Again/basic-definitions.md

 Database: Database is an organized collection of data.
 It is usually stored and accessed electronically from a computer system.
 Databases are managed by database management systems (DBMS).

+Variable: Variable is a storage location that is identified by a memory address.
+It is associated with a name that contains a known or unknown quantity of information, referred to as a value.
+A variable is said to be unknown when its value has not yet been determined, assigned, or initialized.

 Time complexity: Time complexity is a kind of computational complexity that tells us the time required to execute an algorithm.
 It focuses on the running time of it.
 The amount of time taken for each statement to complete is equal to the time complexity of an algorithm.

 Space Complexity: Space complexity refers to the total space that is taken up by an algorithm in terms of the input size.